 Given the toppling of so many leaders in Media, Entertainment and Politics at the end of 2017, the Board will likely ask the CEO and CHRO how they will be stewarding culture and managing its risk in 2018.
 An annual presentation of Engagement Survey results or summary of the Compliance Audit is unlikely to be sufficient to build confidence that culture risk is being managed.

 Wise CHROs should consider how to help the Board understand the organization’s unique culture DNA, its strengths to be leveraged, and priority areas for attention.
 With the CEO, they need to talk to the Board about how culture is being developed and prepare them for hard choices ahead: organizational redesign, removal of culture violators, shifts in managing systems etc..

 In 2018, the CHRO has a huge role to play in culture development.
 The need for firefighting will not go away and neither will the need to upgrade HR processes and systems.
 Nevertheless, in 2018, CHROs need to carve out more time for culture, helping leaders and stakeholders understand the way it operates, building the future culture story, activating everyone, and then supporting learning and iteration.

 Culture-Strategy Fit shares its knowledge and tools through the Culture Resource Center, a hub of culture activities, tools and surveys to support organizations intent on shaping culture fit to strategy.
-Sherrill Burns, Co-Founder, writes frequently about how to leverage culture for competitive success.
+Sherrill Burns, the Co-Founder, writes frequently about how to leverage culture for competitive success.